EdDataScienceEES/tutorial-shaistilman/index.md

 ---

 What happens if we have an interaction term?
-The exact same thing as the `drop1` function, the `step` function treats the interaction term as a variable in itself and ignores the compenents of it for the exact same reason!
+The exact same thing as the `drop1` function, the `step` function treats the interaction term as a variable in itself and ignores the components of it for the exact same reason!

 ### Example With an Interaction Term

-Lets have a look at an example think back to our `africa_interact_lm` model where we assumed there was interaction betweeen the number years country ruled by military oligarchy from independence to 1989 and the number of legal political parties in 1993.
+Lets have a look at an example think back to our `africa_interact_lm` model where we assumed there was interaction between `oligarchy` (the number years country ruled by military oligarchy from independence to 1989) and `parties` (the number of legal political parties in 1993).

 ```r
 africa_interact_lm <- lm(miltcoup ~ oligarchy*parties + as.factor(pollib) + popn + size
 + numelec + numregim, africa_data)
 ```
 This is a very complex model with lots of predictors.
-Lets apply the  `step` fucntion to reduce our model so we can be sure that all these predictors are necessary and we are not overfitting?
+Lets apply the  `step` function to reduce our model so we can be sure that all these predictors are necessary and we are not overfitting.

 ```r
 #apply step()